 It sounds trite, but cancer has changed me.
 I’ve learnt how short and precious life can be.
 How quickly things can change.
 And how you should grasp every opportunity and live life like it’s an adventure.
 I honestly don’t think we’d be making this huge move to Suffolk if I hadn’t gone through this past year (or perhaps I’ve just gone mad!).
 I’ve always loved my family and close friends, but now I know more than ever how lucky I am to have them in my life - and how well and truly loved I am (and that’s an incredible feeling!).
 My initial gut fear of life changing irrevocably became true, but in many ways, for the better.

-If yourself or a loved one are going through a similar experience to Lucy, we have a range of products to help ease the awful side effects of chemotherapy treatment in the CancerPal Marketplace as well as a range of Chemotherapy Care Boxes, full of products to help manage the side effects of chemotherapy.
+If you or a loved one are going through a similar experience to Lucy, we have a range of products to help ease the awful side effects of chemotherapy treatment in the CancerPal MarketPlace as well as a range of Chemotherapy Care Boxes, full of products to help manage the side effects of chemotherapy.